jq-rs/mles-rs/README.md

           Compression cache size in MB for static file serving Set to 0 to disable caching

+      --per-ip-limit <PER_IP_LIMIT>
+          Per-IP allowed connections per window (set 0 to disable).
+Default: 60 This limits the number of concurrent accepted connections from a single source IP during the configured per-ip window.
+A value of 0 disables per-IP limiting.

+      --per-ip-window <PER_IP_WINDOW>
+          Per-IP window size in seconds.
+Default: 60 The time window used to count connections for the per-ip limit.

   -h, --help
           Print help
 ```